 - Abigail is a horror story-album, featuring a hunted mansion.
 In "Arrival," the hill the mansion sits atop is said to cover the entire surrounding area in heavy darkness (which has only gotten worse as the story progresses).
 By the ending during "Black Horsemen," the moon itself has actually gone out.

 - Closing Time is an album with 12 songs, all of which have a midnight atmosphere, especially "Midnight Lullaby" and "Grapefruit Moon".

 - According to "In the Year 2525" by Zager and Evans, once "man's reign is through," there will be "eternal night."
 What those two things have to do with each other is never explained.

 - In Don't Rest Your Head, the Sun never rises on the Mad City; you can still get sunlight if you get back to the City Slumbering.

-- Dungeons & Dragons module Q1 Queen of the Demonweb Pits.
+- Module Q1 Queen of the Demonweb Pits.
 One of the alternate worlds accessible from Lolth's Web was the Nightworld of Vlad Tolenkov, a land of perpetual night.
 Its heat and plant life were sustained by ancient magic, with undead roaming the land.

-- also two positive examples in D&D with Lunia, the first layer of Mount Celestia, which is a pristine beach by a freshwater sea of holy water under a sky filled with bright stars, and Karasuthra the third layer of the Beastlands, though that one is less calm.
+- Lunia, the first layer of Mount Celestia, which is a pristine beach by a freshwater sea of holy water under a sky filled with bright stars.

 - The plane Shadowmoor in Magic: The Gathering, while its foil Lorwyn is always noon.
 Granted, they're actually the same world, just on different sides of a reeeeeealllly long day-night cycle, but the change also warps the inhabitants' personalities and the environment, so they've been counted as separate areas.